thunkable/docs-thunkable-com/chapter1.md

 > ![](/assets/stevejeaver.png)"Thunk different" - Steve Jeaver

-Thunkable offers the only drag and drop platform for building native, mobile apps for iOS.
+Thunkable offers one of the few drag and drop platform for building native, mobile apps for iOS.

+## Features

+*
 ---

+## Quick start with our favorite apps & tutorials

+* Coming soon!

+---

+## Must do's

+1. Download the Thunkable Live companion app

+---

+## Coming from Android / App Inventor?